 During your trip, you posted several portraits of women makers who were simply radiant.
 Tell me about them - who are they, how are they connected to CURA, and what matters to them?

 They are a few of the women that will be constructing our first collection.
 We had a language barrier so there wasn’t a lot of direct conversation, but certainly our non-verbal communication was so warm.
 Their radiance and openness come through in the photos because their humanity is put first in this workshop.
-They feel empowered, independent, they enjoy their work, are respected, valued, and paid well enough to change the fortunes of themselves and their families.
+They feel empowered, independent, they enjoy their work, are respected, valued, and paid well enough to care for themselves and their families.

 Thank you for sharing your stories and reflections – I’m glad I took your advice and ‘just asked.’
 Stay tuned for details about our one-year anniversary celebrations coming in March – we can’t wait to thank you properly!